dmorse/pscfpp/README.md

 ## Features

-All three PSCF programs are designed to treat an incompressible mixture containing any number of block polymer, homopolymer and small molecule (point-like) solvent molecular species.
+All three PSCF programs are designed to treat an incompressible mixture containing any number of block polymers, homopolymer and small molecule (point-like) solvent molecular species.
 Polymer species may be modelled using either the standard Gaussian model of polymer conformations as continuous random walks or (in pscf_rpc and pscf_rpg) using a discrete